nickmuse/legion/test.md

 <p>Coach Holmes selecting an unamused Frank in the 2nd Round &bull; 11/10/19</p>
 </div>

 As the Draft Party dust settled, it was only natural that we really start to get our priorities in order.
 I finished up the sickest slice of cheesecake, squared up my bill with Mr. Nino, and proceeded to enter the think tank.
 What exactly did I want to prove this year?
-What small victory could we still walk away with if not the Championchip itself?
+What small victory could we still walk away with if not the Championship itself?
 I re-emerged with my mission statements organized into these key points:

 - You don't just pass up a guy like Gman in the first round
 - You don't just pass up a guy like Maca in the second round